Coconut is a staple part of an ital diet

 Coconut is a remarkable food source

 Coconut is a member of the Arecaceae family of plants and has been called the Tree of Life as every part of the plant is useful.
 It is a tropical palm and grows to thirty metres in height with a smooth trunk and large pinnate leaves.
-The coconut has spread throughout the tropical world due to the fact that the light fruit can float on the currents of the ocean and sprout on a new land.
+The palm has spread throughout the tropical world due to the fact that the light fruit can float on the currents of the ocean and sprout on a new land.

 The exact origins of this monocotyledon are unknown however it has been around for a very long time.
 It thrives on sandy soil with high salinity so is seen on the seashores of most tropical islands.
 It also requires high humidity.